 Openings are used to catch attention, set the stage, get your listeners & readers in sync, get your listeners & readers positioned & ready to hear the next part of your communication.
 Openings can vary in style:

 Targeting: Are You A 45+ Year Old Runner?

-Introduction: A love of soccer is sweeping the USA!!!
+Introductory Statement: A love of soccer is sweeping the USA!!!